 The Permit Center is located in the Balboa Park Administration Building at 2125 Park Blvd.
 The permit center is open Monday through Friday from 8 a.m. to 4 p.m.
 Recorded information is available at (619) 235-1169 or email My Park.

 The District Manager will then acknowledge the request as follows:

 "Developed Regional Parks Administration is aware that the aforementioned group intends to serve alcoholic beverages at (date here) in (location here) Park.
 The Caterer or Permittee must have Liquor Liability coverage included in their Certificate of Insurance, which names the City of San Diego as an Additional Insured, on file with the City.
 We acknowledge their request.
 All of the requirements of the ABC Board must be met."

-- For a complete list of locations and times where alcoholic beverages are restricted, see the San Diego Municipal Code Section 56.54 pages 13 through 23.
+- For a complete list of locations and times where alcoholic beverages are restricted, see the San Diego Municipal Code Section 56.54 (PDF) pages 13 through 23.